UAE And Jordan Sign Agreements To Expand Investment Cooperation In Key Sectors

+ABU DHABI, 1st November, 2023 (WAM) -- The Ministries of Investment of the UAE and Jordan have signed a Memorandum of Understanding (MoU) aimed at creating a framework for investment cooperation in key areas including infrastructure and development projects, while further strengthening the two countries' enduring strategic partnership.

-The UAE's Ministry of Investment has identified potential investments worth over US $2 billion for the projects in this partnership.
+The UAE Ministry of Investment identified potential opportunities worth over US $2 billion in Jordan.

-The agreement aims to strengthen collaboration, particularly in infrastructure and development projects.

-The partnership will also extend to other key sectors such as renewable energy, industrial projects, manufacturing, transport, pharmaceuticals and food processing.

 The MoU signed between the Ministries also enables the UAE and Jordan to explore opportunities to boost bilateral investments and enhance both nations' GDP, through investment in multiple sectors such as renewable energy, industrial projects, manufacturing, transport, pharmaceuticals, and food processing.